Solving Disc & Vertebra Conditions in San Antonio, Texas

 Diagnosis & Treatment

 We can use a variety of imaging tests to determine whether spinal stenosis is the cause of your symptoms, including X-rays, MRI and CT scans.
 After diagnosing spinal stenosis, we can use a number of advanced treatments, ranging from conservative to surgical, to help resolve your pain.
 These treatments include:

 - Nonsurgical decompression – Removal of a thickened ligament from the back of the spinal column using needle-like instruments.

 - Laminar decompression surgery – Depending on the nature of your spinal stenosis, we can perform a number of surgical procedures that remove or modify the back of the affected vertebra (called the “lamina”).
 These procedures create space to relieve pressure on nearby nerves, eliminating your symptoms.

 This refers to the natural loss of flexibility and suppleness that occurs in your discs as you age.
 Although this condition does not necessarily cause symptoms by itself, it can lead to many other spine and nerve problems, including spinal stenosis, herniated discs and spondylolisthesis.

-If you’ve been diagnosed with this condition and are experiencing pain, numbness or other symptoms, it’s important for you to seek the care of one of our skilled specialists.
+If you’ve been diagnosed with this condition and are experiencing pain, numbness or other symptoms, it’s important for you to seek the care of one of our skilled back pain specialists.
 We can identify the impact this condition is having on the rest of your spinal column and provide the most effective treatment for you.

 Dedicated to providing you the best diagnosis, treatment and outcome.